 Triathlon and Para Triathlon

-Where is the Birmingham 2022 Commonwealth Games taking place?
+Where was the Birmingham 2022 Commonwealth Games taking place?

-The Birmingham 2022 Commonwealth Games is taking place across the West Midlands with Birmingham at its heart.
-The venues being used for the Games stretch from Coventry, Solihull, and Royal Leamington Spa to Cannock Chase Forest, Sutton Coldfield and Wolverhampton.
+The Birmingham 2022 Commonwealth Games took place across the West Midlands with Birmingham at its heart.
+The venues being used for the Games stretched from Coventry, Solihull, and Royal Leamington Spa to Cannock Chase Forest, Sutton Coldfield and Wolverhampton.

-Birmingham’s Alexander Stadium in Perry Barr, pictured above, is at the centre of the action.
-The stadium is being rebuilt and will host all athletics events and the Games’ opening and closing ceremonies.
+Birmingham’s Alexander Stadium in Perry Barr, was at the centre of the action.
+The stadium was rebuilt and hosted all athletics events and the Games’ opening and closing ceremonies.

-The Alexander Stadium reconstruction plans involve a new residential neighbourhood, redeveloped railway station and changes to major roads in the area to create a legacy for Perry Barr.
+The Alexander Stadium reconstruction plans involve an ongoing new residential neighbourhood, redeveloped railway station and changes to major roads in the area to create a legacy for Perry Barr.

-The beach volley ball takes place at Smithfield which guests at Rotunda will be able to see from their apartment windows.
+The beach volley ball took place at Smithfield which guests at Rotunda were able to see from their apartment windows.
 That said, you can’t beat a ringside seat!

-What are the venues for the Birmingham 2022 Commonwealth Games?
+What were the venues for the Birmingham 2022 Commonwealth Games?